FHantke/brave-browser-wiki/Connecting-into-Brave-Wallet.md

-This is how to detect the Brave Wallet
+This is how to detect Brave Wallet from a web page, to connect, and to get the connected accounts.

 ```
 // Only the new Brave native wallet in 2021 will have ethereum.isBraveWallet